Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 https://www.reddit.com/r/dxarchive/

-It includes every patch, alternate exe/renderer as well as every translation we know of.
+It includes every patch, alternate exe, renderer as well as every translation we know of.

 Also included are the original demo files which you apply the multiplayer patch too.